hickscorp/knotex/README.md

 - To run the tests, issue `mix test`.
 - Dialyzer for static analysis: `mix dialyzer`.
-- Credo and Dogma for style: `mix credo` and `mix dogma`.
+- Credo for style: `mix credo`.

 To generate the documentation, simply run `mix docs` and `open doc/index.html`.

 ## Blocks

-Blockchains are built around the concept of blocks.
-In Blockade, the [`Block`](apps/block) micro-application models this concept of block.

 ## Nodes

 ### Overview

-Blockade uses the concept of nodes to establish its mesh network and propagate blocks across it.
-Because Elixir already has a module named `Node` defining a VM instance, we decided to name Blockade's nodes a `Knot`.
+Knotex uses the concept of nodes to establish its mesh network and propagate blocks across it.
+Because Elixir already has a module named `Node` defining a VM instance, we decided to name Knotex's nodes a `Knot`.
 All node-related code and behavior is therefore located within the [`Knot`](apps/knot) application.

-The [`Knot`](apps/knot) extensively uses blocks under the hood, so it is linked to the [`Block`](apps/block) through dependency in its [`mix`](apps/knot/mix.exs) file.

 ### Quick Setup

-If you want to play with Blockade and need to understand its basic principles, here is how to get started.
+If you want to play with Knot and need to understand its basic principles, here is how to get started.

 First you'll need to start at least two nodes.
 A node is started using the